TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 Non-MySuper Lifecycle members

-If you aren’t a MySuper Lifecycle member, your account balance will be transferred to the Aware Super investment option(s) that most closely matches how your account balance is invested with TelstraSuper in the same proportions.
+If you aren’t a MySuper Lifecycle member, your account balance has been transferred to the Aware Super investment option(s) that most closely matches how your account balance is invested with TelstraSuper in the same proportions.
 However, the investment characteristics may differ between these options.

 If you’ve made a choice about how you’d like contributions to be invested, your future contributions (post-merger) will be invested in the Aware Super investment option(s) that most closely matches how your account balance is invested with TelstraSuper, in the same proportions.